jbiason/blog/content/books/things-i-learnt/use-structures/index.md

 date = 2019-06-25

 [taxonomies]
-tags = ["en-au", "books", "things i learnt", "data classes", "structs"]
+tags = ["books", "things i learnt", "data classes", "structs"]
 +++

 You may be tempted to use a list (or tuple, if your language allows) to keep